zacharysnewman/bible_databases/README.md

 - King James Version (KJV)
 - Refreshed King James version (RKJ)

 The KJV is in the public domain.
-The RKJ is subject to the license [here](https://github.com/zacharysnewman/refreshed-king-james/tree/main?tab=License-1-ov-file).
+The RKJ is subject to the permissive license [here](https://github.com/zacharysnewman/refreshed-king-james/tree/main?tab=License-1-ov-file).